openwms/spring-data-generic/README.md

 ### Abstract the ECM

 A lot of commercial as well as open-source solutions exist in the area of `Document Management Systems`.
-The DMS stores binary content on a proprietary file system along with metadata that's needed to retrieve the physical content again.
+The DMS stores binary content on a proprietary file system along with metadata that's needed to look up and retrieve the physical content again.
 Each DMS has it's own interfaces exposed in several technologies, like webservices, Java API, RMI.
 So here is our first level of abstraction (Integration Layer).
-An adapter implementation exists for all supported solutions:
+An adapter implementation exists for all supported
+solutions:

-- DMS Adapter for each supported DMS
+- DMS Adapter for every supported DMS
 - NoSQL Adapter for the MongoDB solution
 - RDBMS Adapter for relational databases